 - Start to chomp on glucose tablets.
 Must have had about 15 or so.

-- Feel better, head to the locker room and call it a day.
+- Feel better, head to the locker room, and call it a day.

 Overall, a pretty traumatic day at the gym, but I made it work.

-Looking back on all of this, I realized that it is never just a single decision that has an impact on any particular moment of the day.
+Looking back on all of this, I realize that it is never just a single decision that has an impact on any particular moment of the day.
 It’s a group of decisions.
 Think about it.
 That’s a pretty big concept.
 Where are the boundaries?
 At what point does any given decision stop having the potential to affect the current point in time?
 This ties into my 20/20 Hindsight post.

-To a certain degree we cannot live our lives in a “what if” way.
-But yet we have to, at least the best we are able.
-The humongous “ripple” even the smallest of decisions have on current or upcoming events, is almost at times, inconceivable.
+To a certain degree, we cannot live our lives in a “what if” way.
+But yet, we have to, at least the best we are able.
+The humongous “ripple” even the smallest of decisions have on current or upcoming events is almost, at times, inconceivable.